BiDAlab/FairCVtest/README.md

 ![Sin titulo](http://atvs.ii.uam.es/atvs/github/new_edBB_logo.png)
 ***
 # About
 We present a new experimental framework aimed  to  study  how  multimodal  machine  learning  is influenced  by  biases  present  in  the  training  datasets.
-The framework is designed as a fictitious automated recruitment system
+The framework is designed as a fictitious automated recruitment system, which takes a feature vector with data obtained from a resume to predict a score  within the interval [0, 1]

 We present a platform for student monitoring in remote education consisting of a collection of sensors and software that capture biometric and behavioral data.
 We define a collection of tasks to acquire behavioral data that can be useful for facing the existing challenges in automatic student monitoring during remote evaluation.
 Additionally, we release an initial database including data from 20 different users completing these tasks with a set of **basic sensors:** webcam, microphone, mouse, and keyboard; and also from more **advanced sensors:** NIR camera, smartwatch, additional RGB cameras, and an EEG band.
 Information from the computer (e.g. system logs, MAC, IP, or web browsing history) is  also stored. **This information is avalible on this web [[Download Database](http://)].**